harp-project/erlang-semantics-testing/README.md

 - `./scripts.erl <Erlang file/path>`: runs the Erlang code, and both semantics for the same code
 - `./scripts.erl random <num>`: runs `<num>` random tests or stops after finding an error

-In the `scripts.erl` file there are two options:
+In the `scripts.erl` file there are several options:

 - With `TRACING` the coverage measurment can be turned on/off
 - With `SHRINKING` the shrinking of found counterexamples can be turned on/off
+- With `GHC_EXPORT` the extraction of the Core Erlang semantics can be turned on/off
+- With `GEN_REC_LIMIT` the generated program size can be customized
+- With `GEN_SIZE` the generated base value (e.g. variable names, numbers) sizes can be customized
+- With `GEN_REC_WEIGHT` the propability of using recursive generation rule can be set